jneilliii/OctoPrint-BedLevelVisualizer/wiki/gcode-examples.md

 G29 P3    ; infer the rest of the mesh values again
-@BEDLEVELVISUALIZER	; tell the plugin to watch for reported mesh M420 S1 V ; enabled leveling and report the new mesh M500      ; save the new mesh to EEPROM
+@BEDLEVELVISUALIZER	; tell the plugin to watch for reported mesh M420 S1 V ; enabled leveling and report the new mesh G29 S0    ; Save UBL mesh points to slot 0 (EEPROM).
+G29 F 10.0 ; Set Fade Height for correction at 10.0 mm.
+G29 A     ; Activate the UBL System.
+M500      ; save the current setup to EEPROM
 M155 S3   ; reset temperature reporting
 M140 S0   ; cooling down the bed
 ```